-In order to develop the Area Plan, a comprehensive Needs Assessment was carried out to obtain information specific to the identified needs of adults 60 years or older living in SCC.
+In order to develop the Area Plan, a comprehensive needs assessment was carried out to obtain information specific to the identified needs of adults 60 years or older living in SCC.
 A series of data collection efforts were engaged to ensure cross-sectional, representative, and comprehensive countywide information could be reviewed to inform planning decisions and establish priorities.
-During 2015, Sourcewise conducted the Needs Assessment in collaboration with EVALCORP Research and Consulting (EVALCORP), an evaluation and research firm with extensive experience in developing needs assessments across California.
-Sourcewise and EVALCORP reviewed and discussed findings from the Needs Assessment to identify areas of existing needs among the older adult population.
+During 2015, Sourcewise conducted the needs assessment in collaboration with EVALCORP Research and Consulting (EVALCORP), an evaluation and research firm with extensive experience in developing needs assessments across California.
+Sourcewise and EVALCORP reviewed and discussed findings from the needs assessment to identify areas of existing need among the older adult population.
 Each agency was responsible for completing specified sections of the Area Plan based on their respective subject matter expertise.